cseshahriar/laravel-User-Role-Permission-Base-Authentication-System-with-Admin-LTE/README.md

 # laravel User Role Permission Base Authenticationn System with Admin LTE

 This is a startup laravel admin panel.
-I believe anybody can use it, who want to save some time.
+I believe anybody can use it, who want to save time.

 Author
 Name : MD Shahriar Hosen